28.6. Prior use - subsection 44(4)

 Date Published

-1. the trade mark has been used by the applicant, or the applicant and the applicant’s predecessor in title, in Australia; and
+1. the trade mark has been used by the applicant, or the applicant’s predecessor in title, or by an authorised user, in Australia

-3. the use commenced before the priority date for the registration of the conflicting trade mark and continued at least until the priority date for the registration of the applicant's trade mark.
+2. the use commenced before the priority date of the conflicting trade mark and continued at least until the priority date for the registration of the applicant's trade mark

 The priority date for registration of the cited trade mark is readily accessible from the Register; the remaining matters must be established by the applicant.